tnfe/bbo/README.md

 > A utility belt library for modern JavaScript.

-Every frontend developer has written his own utils library, and we often write methods that are easily forgotten and highly used. [bbo](https://github.com/tnfe/bbo.git) is a super small and useful utils library for JavaScript.
-It and [lodash](https://github.com/lodash/lodash) [underscore](https://github.com/jashkenas/underscore) [lazy.js](https://github.com/dtao/lazy.js) almost no coupling.
+Every frontend developer has his own utils library, and we often write methods that are easily forgotten and highly used. [bbo](https://github.com/tnfe/bbo.git) is a super small and useful utils library for JavaScript.
+It isn't couping with [lodash](https://github.com/lodash/lodash) [underscore](https://github.com/jashkenas/underscore) [lazy.js](https://github.com/dtao/lazy.js).

-I sorted out the most frequently used function functions in everyday development.
-These functions are almost ubiquitous in your development, and they are not found in lodash underscore.
+I sorted out the most frequently used functions in daily development.
+These functions are almost ubiquitous in your development, and they cannot be found in lodash and underscore.

-Most of the code comes from the [stackoverflow](https://stackoverflow.com/) site in the high score answer, here to pay tribute to the original author.
+Most code comes from the [stackOverflow](https://stackoverflow.com/) site in the high-score answers, so we pay tribute to the original authors.

-bbo little poor, gzip less than 7k, so a library you can use it anytime, anywhere without worrying about anything.
+With easy code and less than 7k gzip, bbo can be used anytime and anywhere with no worries.

 See the [latest docs/documentation](https://github.ahthw.com/bbo/) for a full API reference.